-Standing majestically on the intersection between Avingunda Diagonal, Carrer Rosselló and Carrer Bruc is Casa Terrades, most commonly known as Casa de les Punxes.
-This is one of the most beautiful buildings you’ll see in all of Barcelona – like a castle in the centre of town, it captures the imaginations of passersby due to its gothic attributes and somewhat misplaced grandiosity.
+According to ShBarcelona, this is one of the most beautiful buildings you’ll see in all of Barcelona – like a castle in the centre of town, it captures the imaginations of passersby due to its gothic attributes and somewhat misplaced grandiosity.

 Hired to redevelop them in 1905, Josep Puig I Cadafalch, a famous Spanish architect and one of the pioneers of Catalan modernism, decided to link the buildings together as one, erecting a turret on each of its six corners.

 An artist with strong political ideas, Puig i Cadafalch would often express them in his work.
-Casa de les Punxes is no exception, as the legend of Sant Jordi, the Patron saint of Catalunia, is depicted in painted-tile panels positioned between the building’s spires.
+Casa de les Punxes is no exception, as the legend of Sant Jordi, the Patron saint of Catalonia, is depicted in painted-tile panels positioned between the building’s spires.
 Accompanying the image, the phrase “Patron saint, give us back our freedom” expresses the author’s desire for Catalan autonomy.

 Open to the public

 Address: Av.
 Diagonal 420

 Contact: +34 930 185 242 and firstname.lastname@example.org